PathwayCommons/cpath2/README.md

  - download (wget) original files or archives from the pathway resource (e.g., `wget http://www.reactome.org/download/current/biopax3.zip`)
  - extract what you need (e.g. some species data only)
  - create a new zip archive using name like `<IDENTIFIER>.zip` (datasource identifier, e.g., `reactome_human.zip`).

-### Run

-To see available data import/export commands and options, run:

-    cpath2.sh -help

-The following sequence of the cpath2 tasks is normally required to build a new cPath2 instance from scratch:
- - -help
- - -build `[--rebuild]` (bash cpath2.sh -build)
- - -export
- - -server (starts the web service)

-Extras/other steps (optional):
- - -run-analysis (to execute a class that implements cpath.dao.Analysis interface, e.g., to post-fix something in the merged biopax model/db or to produce some output; if it does modify the model though, i.e. not a read-only analysis, you are to run -dbindex and following steps again.)
- - -export (to get a sub-model, using absolute URIs, e.g., to upload to a Virtuoso SPARQL server)